-Find out about Bankruptcy
+Find Out about Bankruptcy

 Here at Debt Free Australia we always try to find the least severe financial solution before we consider bankruptcy.
 With that philosophy in mind we offer a free financial assessment.
 The financial assessment will explore if you are eligible for any alternatives to bankruptcy.

-Take Our Free Debt Assessment To See If You Are Eligible For
+Take Our Free Debt Assessment To See If You Are Eligible For Bankruptcy Alternatives

 If you are not eligible for an alternative solution and you wish to file for bankruptcy, we see it as our role to firstly educate you about bankruptcy.

 Bankruptcy laws are very complicated and each case may have its own set of unique issues.
 We have prepared answers to the most frequently asked questions.